TNK3/Project_Personel_Portfolio_Website/Project-PersonalPortfolio/README.md

 Implement interactive features to engage and captivate users

 How to View the Project:
-To view the project, simply follow this link: [[Portfolio Website URL](https://tejaswini1304.github.io/portfolio/)]
+To view the project, simply follow this link: